DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-01-30-preparing-for-locations.md

 ---
 title: Preparing for more features
-description: Updating the organisation and courses pages to accommodate new features being added as part of UCAS transition.
+description: Updating the organisation and courses pages to accommodate new features being added as part of UCAS transition
 date: 2019-01-30
 screenshots:
   items: